iamkhusro/CodeSource/README.md

 # Java Problems Repository

-This repository contains solutions to various Java programming problems. 🖥️
+This repository contains solutions to various Java programming problems.

 ---

-## 📝 Contents
+## Contents
-- Problems cover a range of topics:
+- Topics covered include:
   - Data Structures and Algorithms
   - Object-Oriented Programming
-  - Other core Java concepts
+  - Core Java concepts
-- Some solutions are inspired by or directly adapted from platforms like:
+- Some solutions are inspired by or directly adapted from platforms such as:
-  - **Code360**
+  - Code360
-  - **HackerRank**
+  - HackerRank
-  - **LeetCode**
+  - LeetCode

 ---

-## 🚀 Requirements
+## Requirements
-- **Java 16 or above** is required to run all solutions in this repository.
+- Java 16 or above is required to run all solutions in this repository.

 ---

-## 🔧 Usage
+## Usage
-Feel free to explore the code for learning, practice, or reference.
-Clone the repository using:
+Clone the repository to your local machine using the following command:
 ```bash
 git clone https://github.com/iamkhusro/CodeSource.git